LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 Linking library diagrams to entity diagrams to predicate cross-referencing diagrams and linking directory diagrams to file diagrams is also supported when using SVG output.
-This feature allows using diagrams for navigating complex code by zooming into details.
+This feature allows using diagrams for understanding the architecture of applications by navigating complex code and zooming into details.
 SVG output can also easily link to both source code repositories and API documentation.
 This allows diagrams to be used for source code navigation.

 Diagrams can also be used to uncover code issues.
 For example, comparing loading diagrams with dependency diagrams can reveal implicit dependencies.